Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsubsection{\texorpdfstring{$l=0.2$}{l=0.2} and \texorpdfstring{$c=1$}{c=1}}

-For $l=1$ and $c=1$ we find one OR solution which is a transition state.
-A natural question then, is what is the effect of the parameter $l$ on the index and multiplicity of OR solutions?
-To partially answer this, we now take $l=0.2$ and $c=1$.
-We choose this value of $l$, as we only expect to see qualitatively different features in the solution landscape for $l<0.55$, or for $l\ll 0.2$.
-We know this from the bifurcation diagram in \cite{dalby-farrell-majumdar-xia}.
-We keep $c=1$ so we can make comparisons with the $l=1$ case above.
+For $l=1$ and $c=1$, we find one OR solution which is a transition state.
+In subsequent sections, we study the effect of the parameter $l$ on the index and multiplicity of OR solutions.
+From the bifurcation diagrams in \cite{dalby-farrell-majumdar-xia}, we expect to see bifurcation points in the ferronematic solution landscape at $l\approx 0.55$ and $l \approx 0.2$.
+We take $l=0.2$ and $c=1$ in this section to make comparisons with the $l=1$ case above.

-When $l=0.2$ and $c=1$, the number of stable states of the ferronematic free energy \eqref{eq:energy} increases to four.
-We present these states in \Cref{fig:stable_l=0.2_c=1}.
-These four solutions come in two pairs, where once again, the $Q_{11}$ and $M_1$ profile are the same in each pair, whilst the $Q_{12}$ and $M_2$ profiles are different, in that they have opposite signs.
-The two pairs are $(Stable +, Stable -)$ and $(Stable \pm, Stable \mp)$.

-The number of unstable saddle points of the free energy \eqref{eq:energy}, also increases for $l=0.2$ and $c=1$ when compared to the $l=1$ case.
-We now have nine saddles and these are presented in \Cref{fig:saddle_points_l=0.2_c=1}, along with their indexes.
-As with the stable full solutions, we see that the unstable full solutions come in pairs and the Morse index of both solutions in the pair is the same.
-Specifically, the pairs of this form are: $F1.1$ and $F1.2$ (both index-1), $F2.1$ and $F2.2$ (both index-1), and $F3.1$ and $F3.2$ (both index-2).
-Looking at the director plots for the index-1 pairs $F1$ and $F2$, we see that most of the rotation occurs at either end of the channel.
-Conversely, for the index-2 pair $F3$, the rotation of $\nvec$ starts in the channel centre and this maybe why the index is higher.
-There is no discernible pattern to pick out from the magnetisation vector plots.